This post may contain affiliate links that we may earn a small commission on at no additional cost to you. Read our full disclosure.

 After asking yourself these questions before each purchase you will find yourself spending less on things that you don’t need and it will become second nature.
 These questions enable you to become more mindful about your spending so that you can achieve the savings goals that you are reaching for.

-Realize though, that this budgeting technique is not aiming to cut all happiness out of your life.
+Realize though, that this Japanese budgeting method is not aiming to cut all happiness out of your life.
 It is simply a way to bring mindfulness and budgeting together in a way to help you save more money.

 Helpful Spending Tips